tylerbarnum/bacteria-archaea-trait-prediction-from-genomes/README.md

 ### 1. Download genome data

-Download genomic data and metadata from the Genome Taxonomy Database
+Download genomic data and metadata from the Genome Taxonomy Database.
+Anticipate long downloads as the files are very large (~100G total uncompressed).

 ```shell
 GENOME_DIR=/path/to/data